Infinite circle packings on surfaces with conical singularities: Prescribing the conformal class

 The stars of vertices of $P$ in $K_0'$ are a collection of triangulated disks with disjoint interiors.
 Subdivide $K_0'$ as follows: if $v\in P$, then subdivide triangles in $\st{v}{K_0'}$ as shown on the left in Figure~\ref{fig:subdivision}.
 Do not subdivide any other triangle.
 (The right-hand side of picture shows the effect of applying this subdivision twice to the disk on the left-hand side.)
 The star of $v$ in this subdivision is isomorphic to the star of $v$ in $K_0'$, so we can iterate the process.
 Since stars of vertices of $P$ have disjoint interiors, this can be performed simultaneously at all vertices of $P$.
 We obtain a sequence of triangulations $K_m$ of $\bar S$.
 In the limit we get a triangulation $K$ of $S$, in which all vertices of $P$ have become punctures.

 Note that by construction $K$ comes with a natural choice of a peripheral system with respect to $P$, given by $\lk{v}{K_m}$ for $v\in P$.
-Moreover, $\aut X$ still acts simplicially on $K_m$ and $K$.
-Given $\Theta$, we get hyperbolic metrics $h_m=h_{K_m,\Theta}$ as in \S\ref{sec: circle pack infinite}.
-Moreover, arguing as in the proof of Theorem~\ref{thm:failure KMT finite} we have that all $h_m$ are in the same conformal class $X$, independently of $\Theta$.
-In the limit for $m \to \infty$, we get a metric $h$ in the conformal class $X$ and with the prescribed angles $\Theta$ on $P$, and supporting a circle packing in the combinatorics of $K$. \end{proof}
+Moreover, $K$ has bounded degree and $\aut X$ still acts simplicially on $K_m$ and $K$.
+Once again, consider the constant vector $\Theta=(\theta,\dots,\theta)$, which is $\aut X$-invariant and automatically satisfies \eqref{eq: orbchar}, since $g\geq 2$.
+Then we get hyperbolic metrics $h_m=h_{K_m,\Theta}$ as in \S\ref{sec: circle pack infinite}.
+Moreover, arguing with Remark~\ref{rem:invariance} as in the proof of Theorem~\ref{thm:failure KMT finite} we have that $\aut X$ acts by isometries of these metrics, hence all the metrics $h_m$ are in the same conformal class $X$, independently of $\Theta$.
+In the limit for $m \to \infty$, we get a metric $h$ in the conformal class $X$, with the prescribed angles $\Theta$ on $P$, and supporting a circle packing in the combinatorics of $K$. \end{proof}

+Note that the subdivision procedure in Figure~\ref{fig:subdivision} provides an infinite triangulation $K$ in which each end is accumulated by a sequence of edge-loops of constant combinatorial length.
+In particular, it follows that $K$ has parabolic ends, and therefore the packing fills the surface; see \S\ref{sec:triangulations} and \cite{HS95}.

-\begin{remark} In the above statements, the minimal collection of punctures is the $\aut X$ orbit of a single vertex, whose size is naively bounded just in terms of the genus by $n\leq |\aut X|\leq 84(g-1)$, thanks to the classical Hurwitz Theorem; see \cite{HU}. \end{remark}
+\begin{remark} In the above statements, the minimal collection of punctures $P$ is the $\aut X$ orbit of a single vertex, whose size is naively bounded just in terms of the genus by $n\leq |\aut X|\leq 84(g-1)$, thanks to the classical Hurwitz Theorem; see \cite{HU}.
+More generally, the set of punctures $P$ can consist of all the preimages of one, two, or all three ramification points of $\pi:X\to X/\aut X$. \end{remark}

+We conclude by showing that the non-compact analogue of the conjecture by Kojima-Mizushima-Tan (see \cite{KMT03,KMT06}) does not hold.
+Recall the following setup from \S\ref{sec:intro}.
+For a surface $S$, we denote by $\projteich S$ the space of projective structures with conical singularities or cusps.
+It contains the space of hyperbolic metrics with conical singularities or cusps.
+Given a triangulation $K$, we denote by $\projlocus SK$ the subspace of $\projteich S$ consisting of projective structures supporting a circle packing in the combinatorics of $K$, and we consider the natural forgetful map